 Express Makalu base camp trek cost we offer Tourist Standard accommodation in Thamel, Kathmandu.
-But of course the trip price will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) so let us know.
+But of course, the trip price will vary according to group size.
+For the deluxe and luxury trekking tour plan, we add a 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN).
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
-International tour leaders are highly encouraged to get discount and attractive complimentary.
+International tour leaders are highly encouraged to get discounts and attractive complimentary.

 Makalu base camp trekking Cost Include:

 - 2 Nights hotel accommodation in Kathmandu valley with breakfast Plan basis

 - Flights (Kathmandu – Tumlingtar – Kathmandu) as a round trip fares with required airport tax

 - All land transfer as per given itinerary